 General Program Requirements

-Students holding Graduate Associateships are required by the Department of Theatre and the Graduate School to register for a minimum of eight (8) graduate credit hours per semester, excluding summers when a minimum of four (4) graduate credit hours is required if a fee waiver is utilized.
+Students holding Graduate Associateships are required by the Department of Theatre, Film, and Media Arts and the Graduate School to register for a minimum of eight (8) graduate credit hours per semester, excluding summers when a minimum of four (4) graduate credit hours is required if a fee waiver is utilized.
 Degree requirements in each departmental program may exceed these minimum credit hours per semester.